PBC48/ECE-3400-Fall-2018/docs/lab2.md

 We also reedited the FFT library's codes to record FFT values in a single FFT cycle for better side by side comparison.
 Here are the results:

 We divided the tests as such:
--off: IR hat turned off
+- off: IR hat turned off
--far: IR hat 1.5 intersections away from sensor
+- far: IR hat 1.5 intersections away from sensor
--mid: IR hat 0.5 intersections away from sensor
+- mid: IR hat 0.5 intersections away from sensor
--close: IR hat right next to sensor
+- close: IR hat right next to sensor

 <figure>
     <img src="https://raw.githubusercontent.com/PBC48/ECE-3400-Fall-2018/master/docs/images/lab02/IRnoOpAmp.PNG" width="800"/>